zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **Discovery Service**

     - Discovery Service is accessed by API Services
-    - This access (reading information and registration) requires protection needs by a client certificate
+    - This access (reading information and registration) requires protection by a client certificate
     - (Optional) Access can be granted to users (administrators)
-    - Diagnostic endpoints `/application/**` in Discovery Service are protected by basic authentication or Zowe JWT token
+    - Diagnostic endpoints `/application/**` in the Discovery Service are protected by basic authentication or a Zowe JWT token

 - **API Services**

     - Authentication is service-dependent
-    - Recommended to use the Authentication and Authorization Service for authentication
+    - It is recommended to use the Authentication and Authorization Service for authentication

 #### Authentication endpoints